labcif/YPA/README.md

 # Windows installation

+## Autopsy

 1. Download as ZIP directly from here
 2. Go to your Python Modules folder:
     1. Open Autopsy
     2. Tools > Python Plugins
 3. Unzip the downloaded ZIP inside the folder opened by Autopsy
 4. Restart or start Autopsy to compile all the libraries and files
+    * If also using the Notifications plugin, you will need:
+        1. Python installed to run the external script (Python 3 recommended)
+        2. lxml for proper identation: `pip install lxml` (optional)
 5. Open your case and run the YPA file ingest module
 6. Run the YPA Report Module with the desired options
 7. Open the report (HTML)

+## Using Notification Analyzer as a Python script

+You only need Python (recommended Python 3) and lxml (`pip install lxml`).

+You can run it as:

+`python NotifAnalyzer.py -p path_to_database/wpndatabase.db -j path_to_output.json`

 # Cite